JaySharma424/ai-job-board/README.md

 **Notable design details visible in this flow:**
 - Job ingestion and job search **do not share a code path** — postings are cleaned and vectorized once at write-time (`API_Emp`), while search reads pre-cleaned documents directly from MongoDB (`API_Jobs`), keeping search latency independent of NLP normalization cost.
+- The batch AI enrichment layer is intentionally separated from request-time ingestion so large job datasets can be processed without making the employer-facing API wait for Gemini.
+- The extraction contract is **schema-first**: Gemini is expected to return structured fields for skills, category, experience, and formatted Markdown rather than an uncontrolled natural-language response.
 - Resume matching is **tiered**: the vector query step retrieves the top 2 matches for free-tier users and the top 10 for Pro, before either set is handed to Gemini for scoring and pitch generation.
 - The **AI Career Coach** and in-dashboard premium actions (ATS score, cover letter, auto-apply) converge on the same `/api/premium` + chat router, which injects context before calling the same underlying Gemini engine used for resume diagnostics — one LLM integration point, multiple product surfaces.